 Fifteen million years ago, folks were enjoying honey.
 We know that beekeeping has been going on since 700 BC.
 Before then, I guess it was brave souls sticking their arms in beehives!

 The Egyptians sacrificed tons of honey to river gods.
 Rumor has it that Alexander the Great was embalmed with honey.
 In ancient Rome, honey was put on wounds to promote healing.
 Needless to say, there was a time when honey was greatly valued and to cook with it?
-Well that was practically unheard of for anyone that was not tremendously wealthy.
+Well, that was practically unheard of for anyone that was not tremendously wealthy.

 Just in case you weren’t aware (one shouldn’t assume anything), honey is a pure and natural sweetener made by honey bees and stored in honeycombs.
-I have a couple of hives in my own backyard and the last time we checked on the honey stores all looks good for the bees to make it through the winter!
+I have a couple of hives in my own backyard and the last time we checked on the honey stores all looked good for the bees to make it through the winter!

 Let me tell you…there is a treasure trove in those hives.

 Minerals.
 Honey is much more than a sweetener.
-It contains many nutrients and minerals including copper, iron, zinc, potassium, manganese, phosphorus, magnesium, calcium, amino acids, niacin, B6, thiamin, riboflavin and pantothenic acid.
+It contains many nutrients and minerals including copper, iron, zinc, potassium, manganese, phosphorus, magnesium, calcium, amino acids, niacin, B6, thiamin, riboflavin, and pantothenic acid.